Geoalert/mapflow-docs-en/source/userguides/get_started.rst

   * `Mapbox Satellite <https://mapbox.com/maps/s satellite>`_ is a provider of global high resolution satellite imagery.
 The date of the image and updates cannot be chosen.

   * **"Global mosaic"** is a pilot version of mosaic of high res imagery (0.75–0.5 m/px) for year 2022.
 The preview is limited to zoom 12.
 Limited coverage for some countries.
-The mosaic is supposed to be updated annually.
+The mosaic is planned to be updated on a regular basis.

 By request:

-  * `ArcGIS World Imagery <https://www.arcgis.com/home/item.html?id=226d23f076da478bba4589e7eae95952>`_ is a provider of the global coverage composed of the high and medium resolution satellite imagery and the aerial imagery, hosted by ESRI.
-The frequency of updating images is 3-5 years.
+  * `ArcGIS World Imagery <https://www.arcgis.com/home/item.html?id=226d23f076da478bba4589e7eae95952>`_ is a provider of the global coverage composed of high and medium resolution satellite imagery and aerial imagery, hosted by ESRI.
+The frequency of updating images is 1-5 years depending on the territory.

  .. hint::
     You can search the ArcGIS World Imagery metadata (date, zoom level) by location.
 To do this, use the Mapflow :ref:`Imagery search` tool in QGIS.